ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

         ${log-lib} )
 ```

-If you add the following to your `build.gradle` file, you will be able to call the functions from your Kotlin code:
+If you add the following to the `build.gradle` file of the Module you wish to profile, you will be able to call the functions from your Kotlin code:

 ```gradle
     externalNativeBuild {